 - Go to the home page.
 Return to Add-ons and tap on the BlockSite extension.
 Then tap the settings button.

-- Add as many websites’ urls as you want to secure your child from on this specific device.
+- Add as many websites’ URLs as you want to secure your child from on this specific device.
 The interface is pretty simple.
-If not – press the Instruction button to have a detailed guidelines on how to use it.
+If not – press the Instruction button to have detailed guidelines on how to use it.

 Johnny!
 We have already talked about it.
 You are not allowed to go to this bloody website!